 Lacking a storyline this work opens with a dark stage with a grand piano sitting at the rear and a joggling board, which is a set of long wood planks held up by feet that belong on rocking chair.

 The pianist comes on stage and begins to play, but not melodically, more like a hammering of keys.
 The dancers join him jumping about to the rhythm of the piano.
 A woman dancer leaves the group and climbs on the joggling board while a recording of Martha Graham saying, “Oh Louis, play me the Maple Leaf Rag.”

 This is when the music of Scott Joplin starts and the dancing begins.
 While the couples dance to the ragtime beat, he stops and returns to playing that repetitive beat from when the dance opened.
 A ballerina swirls on stage as the energy becomes gloomy.
-Once she is gone the joyful music and dancing commences.
+Once she is gone, the joyful music and dancing commence.